When to help Squirrels

 It is not generally necessary or advisable to provide food and water if you are getting the squirrel to a rescue quickly.
 Feeding a shocked, ill, or weakened animal can cause lethal complications.
 Never attempt to force feed water and never offer cow’s milk or alcohol to any wildlife.

 If the squirrel is injured or collapsed supplementary heat may be helpful.
-You can put a hot water bottle underneath one end of the box ensuring the squirrel can get away from the heat if he wants to.
-Don’t put the hot water bottle in with the squirrel just in case he’s feeling nibbly!
+You can put a hot water bottle underneath one end of the box ensuring the squirrel can get away from the heat if they want to.
+Don’t put the hot water bottle in with the squirrel just in case they're feeling nibbly!

 NB: this advice is designed to cover the first couple of hours or overnight.
 If you are not able to get the animal to a wildlife rescue promptly, please at least speak to someone by phone for further advice about care beyond this period.
 If you want to care for the casualty yourself rather than taking it to a rescue, please read the information here.